juliopezua/session-6/README.md

 `<h1><a href="#!recipes/{{ recipe.name }} ">{{ recipe.title }}</a></h1>`

 Note we are hard coding `#!recipes/` and accessing recipe.name from the json.
 Also, the hash bang.
+Now, clicking on the individual recipe shows a new address in the browser's location bar.
+(Resist the temptation to use the navbar on the top of the document for now.
+It is not part of the angular application.)

 Add ngRoute to index.html after the main angular load: